emmet0r/contributor-catalyst/Packing List.md

 - [ ] Clothing Hamper/Basket
 - [ ] Laundry essentials (tide pods are a good for travelling)
 - [ ] Disenfectant wipes/spray
+- # Bring hiking shoes (tennis shoes) that you feel comfortable in.
+You really need it!!!